EvaMakri/lifestylefactors-annotation-docs/relations.md

 4. Compared/comparison: annotate the relationships with the reverse SA type and add a Note: “rel=comparison”.

 5. Annotate relationships even when they are not independent.
+6. Also consider numbers in ORs, HRs, RRs for the direction of the association, even if not specifically written in words as “positive” or “negative” (eg OR>1 means positive association and OR<1 means negative association).
+   __SO2__ was also significantly associated with __birth defects__ in the second month before the pregnancy (aOR = 1.31; 95% CI: 1.20 ~ 3.22).

 ### Special rules for entities:
 1. Top-level terms (e.g. nutrition) should be annotated – even if relationships cannot be annotated for these terms.